balderdashy/sails-docs/concepts/extending-sails/Custom Responses/Custom Responses.md

 ### Responses methods and files

-Any `.js` script saved in the `/api/responses` folder will be executed by calling `res.[responseName]` in your controller.
-For example, `/api/responses/disappeared.js` can be executed with a call to `res.disappeared()`.
-The request and response objects are available inside the response script as `this.req` and `this.res`; this allows the actual response function to take arbitrary parameters (like `serverError`'s `errors` parameter).
+Any `.js` script saved in the `api/responses/` folder will be executed by calling `res.[responseName]` in your controller.
+For example, `api/responses/disappeared.js` can be executed with a call to `res.disappeared()`.
+The request and response objects are available inside the response script as `this.req` and `this.res`; this allows the actual response function to take arbitrary parameters (e.g. `res.disappeared('foo','bar','baz')`).

 ### Built-in responses

-All Sails apps have several pre-configured responses that can be used even if they don&rsquo;t have corresponding files in `api/responses`.
-An overview of these responses can be found on the [default responses documentation page](http://sailsjs.com/documentation/concepts/extending-sails/custom-responses/default-responses).
-Any of the default responses may be overridden by adding a file to `api/responses` in your app (e.g. `api/responses/serverError.js`).
+All Sails apps have several pre-configured responses like [`res.serverError()`](http://sailsjs.com/documentation/reference/response-res/res-server-error) and [`res.notFound()`](http://sailsjs.com/documentation/reference/response-res/res-not-found) that can be used even if they don&rsquo;t have corresponding files in `api/responses`.

+Any of the default responses may be overridden by adding a file with the same name to `api/responses/` in your app (e.g. `api/responses/serverError.js`).

+> You can use the [Sails command-line tool](http://sailsjs.com/documentation/reference/command-line-interface/sails-generate) as a shortcut for doing this.
+>
+> For example:
+>
+>```bash
+>sails generate response serverError
+>```

 <docmeta name="displayName" value="Custom responses">